MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrating-device-connectivity.md

 audience: ITPro
 ---

-# STEP 3: Migrating device connectivity for Microsoft Defender for Endpoint
+# Migrating device connectivity for Microsoft Defender for Endpoint